Contents

 2. Maintaining head and body position

-Vestibular disorders often lead to balance problems, which may cause the dog to stagger or stumble.
+Disorders of the vestibular system often lead to balance problems, which may cause the dog to stagger or stumble.

 Idiopathic geriatric vestibular syndrome